mnn2003/hr-app/README.md

 ## Usage

+### For Super Admin
+1. Log in with Super Admin credentials (no organization selection required)
+2. Create and manage organizations
+3. Configure system-wide branding (logo and name)
+4. View and manage all employees across organizations
+5. Access all features globally

 ### For Employees
+1. Select your organization from the list
-1. Log in with your employee code and PAN (initial password)
+2. Log in with your employee code and PAN (initial password)
-2. Complete your profile with comprehensive details
+3. Complete your profile with comprehensive details
-3. Mark attendance daily and request edits if needed
+4. Mark attendance daily and request edits if needed
-4. Submit leave requests and track approvals
+5. Submit leave requests and track approvals
-5. View salary slips and download as needed
+6. View salary slips and download as needed
-6. Send birthday wishes to colleagues
+7. Send birthday wishes to colleagues
-7. View notifications from HR
+8. View notifications from HR
-8. Customize your dashboard layout
+9. Customize your dashboard layout
-9. Check your HOD and Leave Approvers in profile
+10. Check your HOD and Leave Approvers in profile

 ### For HR/Admin
+1. Select your organization from the list
-1. Log in with HR credentials
+2. Log in with HR credentials
-2. Import or manually add employee records
+3. Import or manually add employee records within your organization
-3. Manage employee accounts (block/unblock, reset passwords)
+4. Manage employee accounts (block/unblock, reset passwords)
-4. Review and approve attendance edits and leave requests
+5. Review and approve attendance edits and leave requests
-5. Generate monthly salary slips
+6. Generate monthly salary slips
-6. Configure departments and assign HODs
+7. Configure departments and assign HODs
-7. Manage company holidays
+8. Manage company holidays
-8. Send system-wide notifications
+9. Send organization-wide notifications
-9. Create birthday wish templates
+10. Create birthday wish templates
-10. Update system branding
+11. Update organization branding (logo and name)
-11. View detailed employee information
+12. View detailed employee information

 ### For HOD
+1. Select your organization from the list
-1. Log in with HOD credentials
+2. Log in with HOD credentials
-2. Review leave requests for your department
+3. Review leave requests for your department
-3. Approve or reject leaves with comments
+4. Approve or reject leaves with comments
-4. View department employee records
+5. View department employee records

 ## Project Structure